mvysny/mvysny.github.io/_posts/2023-4-17-Writing-cmdline-utility.md

 * Kotlin Multiplatform native: 5-10mb, by far the smallest memory footprint.
 * Dart: 25-50mb, pretty good too.
 * Kotlin+JVM: I use `-Xmx20m -Xss200k -client`.
-The memory usage starts at 80mb, climbs up to 100mb,
+With 64bit Java, the memory usage starts at 80mb, climbs up to 100mb,
   but goes down to 51mb after a day or so.
+With 32bit java, the numbers are much better: the usage starts at 55mb and goes down to 25mb after a day.
 That's pretty good too.

 Startup speed: pretty much instantaneous for Kotlin/Native and Dart, around 1 second for Kotlin+JVM which is quite acceptable.